 Review resources in the myGVU Career Center group for articles related to medical school application and interview preparation.

 - Begin researching schools and programs of interest.

-- Talk to faculty and advisors to get information and advice.
+- Talk to faculty and advisors to acquire information and advice.

-- Develop and maintain contacts with professors and supervisors who could write letters of recommendation.
+- Develop and maintain contacts with professors and supervisors who could write letters of recommendation for you.